-as a post disaster needs assessment is being developed, the national commission of emergency Situations may direct that a Critical Needs Recovery Plan be developed.
+As the Post Disaster Needs Assessment is being developed, the National Commission of Emergency Situations may direct that a Critical Needs Recovery Plan be developed.

 A Critical Needs Recovery Plan provides for a rapid transition from relief assistance to the initial elements of recovery.
 The Critical Needs Recovery Plan covers the core immediate recovery needs (areas listed under Section VII B. #1 to #4, above) for which: